strandbygaard/blog.offcuts.dk/about/index.md

 {% include JB/setup %}

-This site is provided by Strandbygaard Consulting.
+This site is provided by Offcuts Fabrications.

 We specialize in opensource designs, prototyping- and product development, and the software required to power all these things.
 And, we help companies understand how new trends in micro manufacturing and consumerization are affecting traditional product developmnt and production.